ooples/pine_script_docs/source/language/Functions_and_annotations.rst

 (a function can return more than one result).
 The Reference Manual entry will also list, for each parameter:

 - Its name.
-- The form and type of the value it requires (we use *argument* to name the values passed to a function when calling it).
+- The form-type of the value it requires (we use *argument* to name the values passed to a function when calling it).
 - If the parameter is required or not.

 All built-in functions have one or more parameters defined in their signature.
 Not all parameters are required for every function.